 The devoted person sees themselves not as the cause of anything, but as an instrument or vehicle or conduit through which some greater power can be exerted to achieve a greater purpose.
-Devotion gives us the zen-like presence to be "in the moment," never to be enslaved by our discipline.
+Devotion gives us the zen-like presence to be "in the moment," never to be enslaved by our discipline, but to be set free by discipline.